ruffoa/Compilers-PT_Pascal/CordyTests/SemanticOutput.md

 File diff
 -------------------------
 ```
+% value emitted 183 !== % value emitted 186 on line 232 of mbust.pt
-% value emitted 255 !== % value emitted 253 on line 291 of mbust.pt
+% value emitted 252 !== % value emitted 253 on line 291 of mbust.pt
-% value emitted 239 !== % value emitted 237 on line 359 of mbust.pt
+% value emitted 236 !== % value emitted 237 on line 359 of mbust.pt
-% value emitted 463 !== % value emitted 457 on line 550 of mbust.pt
+% value emitted 460 !== % value emitted 457 on line 550 of mbust.pt
 % .sNewLine !== % value emitted 54 on line 640 of mbust.pt
-% value emitted 1127 !== % value emitted 1119 on line 1273 of mbust.pt
+% value emitted 1124 !== % value emitted 1119 on line 1273 of mbust.pt
 % value emitted 713 !== % value emitted 705 on line 1403 of mbust.pt
 % value emitted 713 !== % value emitted 705 on line 1611 of mbust.pt
 % value emitted 406 !== % value emitted 400 on line 1671 of mbust.pt